“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 That reminds us how humble his beginning was.

-In essence, humanity comes before intellect.
+My point is, humanity comes before intellect.

 But I’ve rarely seen and experienced richness in both intellect and emotions.